Dance BA (Hons)

 Reasons to choose Kingston

-• The University's brand new Town House has a performance studio theatre and three large dance studios, equipped to professional standards with fully-sprung floors, mirrors and barres.
+• The University's RIBA award-winning Town House building has six dance studios, all equipped to professional standards with fully sprung floors, mirrors and barres, and a performance studio theatre.

-• You'll learn from real-life dance companies.
-There are guest workshops and in-house residencies from the likes of the Olivier Award-winning Botis Seva and Far From the Norm, What is Written?
-Dance Company, Adriano Olivera (African) and Paradigmz (Dance Hall).
+• You'll learn from professional dance companies.
+There are guest workshops and in-house residencies from the likes of What is Written?
+Dance Company.

 The Art School Experience